mPulseMedia/codename/curor_control/rule_2_codename.md

 rule_2a_word                - Rules for selecting clear, consistent terms in codename identifiers

-2a_ word_choice          - Rules for selecting words and terms in codename identifiers
+2a_ word_choice          - Rules for selecting words and terms in codename identifiers a everything          - IMPORTANT: apply codename convention to every single identifyer that

-   a case_format         - All codenames in snake_case (variables, functions, CSS,
+                           you generate: variables, functions, CSS classnames,
-                           constants, parameters, file names, event names, properties, element IDs; use user_name not userName) b boolean_naming      - End with _is for boolean variables (example: visible_is, active_is, valid_is) c plurality           - Use singular+_list, never pluralize (name_list NOT names) d verb_form           - Use present tense base verbs without modifiers for clarity
+                           constants, parameters, file names, event names, properties, element IDs; .
+Don't leave anything out that you can name! b case_format         - All codenames in snake_case (user_name not userName) c boolean_naming      - End with _is for boolean variables (example: visible_is, active_is, valid_is) d plurality           - Use singular+_list, never pluralize (name_list NOT names) e verb_form           - Use present tense base verbs without modifiers for clarity

 2a4_ verb_form           - Use present tense base verbs without modifiers a simple_form         - use enable, not enabled for consistency and clarity